Products

 How do you maintain the underdrain?

 The underdrain should only receive runoff treated by the FocalPoint system, so no maintenance of the underdrain is necessary.
-Overflow structures should be located on the outlet side of the system to avoid introducing untreated water directly into the underdrain.
+Overflow structures are located on the outlet side of the system to avoid introducing untreated water directly into the underdrain.
 If access to the underdrain for maintenance is critical to your project, contact your local Ferguson Waterworks Representative for options to include this capability.

 Is the gabion border required?